 - Check: Bring or send a check to the church (payable to Second Presbyterian; put “Mission Build Campaign” in the memo line).

-- Alternative ways to give: Call our Business Administrator Mark Wigginton with questions, or if you would like to make a gift through another means.
+- Alternative ways to give: Call our Business Administrator Nathan Anderson with questions, or if you would like to make a gift through another means.

-- You may also communicate your pledge directly to Business Administrator Mark Wigginton via phone (540-343-3659) or email.
+- Pledges may be communicated directly to the Church Business Administrator, Nathan Anderson, via phone (540-343-3659) or email.

 When should I give?

 - Gifts and pledges can be made at any time between now and July 1, 2022.

 - We anticipate some pledges might be paid over a period of two-three years.

 To whom should I give?